 Plug-in hybrids offer limited all electric range after which a combustion engine kicks in to power the car.
 Drivers report they can run most errands and handle city driving without needing to fill the tank, but feel safe knowing they have additional range should they need it.

-2020 Ford Fusion Energi - 26 miles of EPA rated all electric range, up to 610 combined
+2021 Honda Clarity - 47 miles of EPA rated all electric range, up to 340 combined

 2019 Chevy Volt - 53 miles of EPA rated all electric range, up to 420 combined

-- The Chevy Volt has one of the highest all-electric ranges for a hybrid vehicle.
-Recurrent has had many drivers claim they only fill their gas tank 2-4 times a year.
-However, the tradeoff is a relatively shorter combination range than other hybrids offer.
+• The Chevy Volt has one of the highest all-electric ranges for a hybrid vehicle.
+Recurrent has many loyal Volt drivers who claim they only fill their gas tank 2-4 times a year.

 Best Used EVs Between $30K and $40K